 The 5x zoom isn't bitingly sharp, as we've said, so look at these shots outside of their on-screen confines and there's not as much detail as you might think, but it's still impressive enough to blow away your mates by taking a few close-up snaps.

-A great feature of the P30 Pro is the very same as its P20 Pro predecessor: Night Mode.
+A great feature of the P30 Pro is its Night Mode.
 This option takes multiple frames at different exposures and combines them into a single HDR (high dynamic range) image.
 Although it's designed for use at night, we use it most in the day where it's possible to extract extra range from shots for added dynamism.

-We did some side-by-side shooting next to the Google Pixel 2 and the P30 Pro hands down wins.
+We did some side-by-side shooting next to the Google Pixel 2 using Night Sight and the P30 Pro hands-down wins.
 In a near blackout dark kitchen we shot our (admittedly scruffy) kitchen utensils draw and, despite not being able to see what we were shooting whatsoever, the Pixel in Night Sight mode hardly rendered anything visible, whereas the P30 Pro presented the full contents of the draw as if the lights were on (believe us, they were off).
 It's staggeringly impressive - and that's down to the SuperSensing sensor's structure.